waheed2021skipq/ProximaCentauri/waheed_ahmad/sprint2/README.md

 ## Getting Started

-You need to goto amazon aws webiste 'https://aws.amazon.com/' and sign up with a IAM user account, set up an environment with your required specifications and get started with aws command line interface
+You need to goto amazon aws webiste 'https://aws.amazon.com/' and sign up with a IAM user account, set up an environment with your required specifications and get started with aws command line interface.

 ### Prerequisites